Bonham (band)

-Bonham were a British/Canadian hard rock and heavy metal band founded in 1988 by drummer Jason Bonham, the son of late Led Zeppelin drummer John Bonham.
-The band's most successful line-up was also its initial one which included late singer Daniel MacMaster, bassist/keyboardist John Smithson, and guitarist Ian Hatton.
+Bonham were a British/Canadian hard rock and heavy metal band founded in 1989 by drummer Jason Bonham, the son of late Led Zeppelin drummer John Bonham.
+The band's most successful line-up was also its initial one which included lead singer Daniel MacMaster, bassist/keyboardist John Smithson, and guitarist Ian Hatton.
 The band had released four studio albums between 1989 and 1997.

 History

 In 1989, their debut album The Disregard of Timekeeping topped the rock airplay charts on the success of the single "Wait for You" and helped Bonham garner a gold record from the RIAA in 1990.
 The band toured extensively for two years, but the impact of such early success on its young members caused a great deal of internal friction.
 After a lengthy tour, Bonham released their second and final album together, Mad Hatter.
 Jason Bonham then decided to concentrate on session work and writing new music.

 In 1994, Jason Bonham reunited with Ian Hatton and John Smithson from his former band, this time featuring new lead vocalist Marti Frederiksen.
 This new lineup was known as Motherland.
 They released one album titled Peace 4 Me.
 Following the abortive Motherland project, Jason put together the Jason Bonham Band, recruiting lead vocalist Chas West, guitarist Tony Catania, and Smithson on bass and keyboards.
 Their 1997 album When You See the Sun was produced by ex-Motherland lead vocalist Marti Frederiksen and features backing vocals by Jason's aunt Debbie Bonham on the track "Turning Back the Time".
 It was preceded by In the Name of My Father - The Zepset - Live from Electric Ladyland, released by the Bonham / West / Catania / Smithson line-up earlier that same year.

 On 16 March 2008, former lead vocalist Daniel MacMaster died at the age of 39 from a Group A streptococcal infection which he thought was a cold and developed sepsis.

 Original Bonham vocalist Paul Rafferty, together with fellow Brit Sean Manning, former guitarist for Quiet Riot and Hurricane, released the Led Zeppelin influenced The Exiles album in 1996 under the name Sean Manning & Paul Rafferty.
 He has since retired from music and become a respected painter based in the South of France, California and London.
 Rafferty guested with guitarist Joe Bonamassa at several stops during the 2009 The Ballad of John Henry tour, including the Nice Jazz Festival, and again the following year on the Black Rock tour, including the show in Zagreb, Croatia.